Zaibo Li, MD, PhD, MBA

 Ohio State University

-Zaibo Li, MD, Ph.D, MBA is an Assistant Professor, the Associate Director of residency program, Associate Director of digital pathology division in the Department of Pathology at The Ohio State University Wexner Medical Center.
+Zaibo Li, MD, Ph.D, MBA is an Associate Professor, the Co-Director of residency program, Associate Director of digital pathology division in the Department of Pathology at The Ohio State University Wexner Medical Center.
 He is board certified in Anatomic/Clinical Pathology and Cytopathology.
 His practice and academic interests are breast/gynecological pathology, cytopathology and digital pathology.
 Dr. Li received his MD from Peking University Health Science Center in China and Ph.D from the University of Rochester.
 He completed his residency in Anatomic and Clinical Pathology, fellowship in Cytopathology and a second fellowship in Breast/Gynecologic Pathology at the University of Pittsburgh Medical Center in Pittsburgh, PA.
-Dr. Li has published more than 80 scientific articles and multiple book chapters.
+Dr. Li has published more than 90 scientific articles and multiple book chapters.
 Dr. Li is currently served as section editor for Diagnostic Pathology and associate editor for BMC Cancer.
-Dr. Li is served in CAP Cytopathology Committee, USCAP Finance Committee and ASC Cyto-econference Committee.
+Dr. Li is also served in multiple national society committees.